rolling-scopes-school/epam-short-track/core-js-ts/tasks/async/README.md

 ```

 ### What You Need to Do
-1. Implement `task` function with controlled data sending to ensure the server is not overloaded.
+1. Implement `task` function that sends data to `/send` endpoint of the server with controlled data sending to ensure the server is not overloaded.
 2. Implement a timeout for the entire `task` function in the `runTaskWithTimeout` method in the `Executor` class.
 3. Implement a functionality to retry failed requests.
 4. Log status updates to the console (successful requests, retries, failures).